artichoke/artichoke/README.md

 </p>

 Artichoke is a Ruby implementation written in Rust and Ruby.
-Artichoke intends to be [MRI-compatible][ruby-spec] and targets Ruby 2.6.3.
+Artichoke intends to be [MRI-compatible][ruby-spec] and targets [recent MRI Ruby][mri-target].
 Artichoke provides a Ruby runtime implemented in Rust and Ruby.

 ## Try Artichoke